 - All code examples are provided as is, without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 Recipients acknowledge and agree that SAS Institute shall not be liable for any damages whatsoever arising out of their use of this material.
 In addition, SAS Institute will provide no support for the materials contained herein.

-Tagsanalytics Best Contributed Papers big data business analytics business intelligence call for papers chris hemedinger data mining data step Friday's Innovation Inspiration grid high-performance analytics IFSUG Inside SAS Global Forum Livestream macro metadata MWSUG NESUG papers & presentations PharmaSUG posters proc programming SAS-L SAS 9.4 SAS Administrators sascommunity.org sas enterprise guide SAS Global Forum sas presenters series SAS Programmers SAS Rock Stars sas training scsug SESUG social media social media analytics student ambassador program tips & techniques twitter Unofficial Official Guide US Regional Conferences video wuss
+Tagsanalytics base sas Best Contributed Papers big data business analytics business intelligence call for papers chris hemedinger data mining data step Friday's Innovation Inspiration grid high-performance analytics Inside SAS Global Forum Livestream macro metadata MWSUG NESUG papers & presentations performance PharmaSUG Problem Solvers proc programming SAS 9.4 SAS Administrators sascommunity.org sas enterprise guide SAS Global Forum sas presenters series SAS Programmers sas training scsug SESUG social media social media analytics statistics student ambassador program tips & techniques twitter Unofficial Official Guide US Regional Conferences video wuss

 Subscribe to this blog